 CURSOR: Default cursor used by the matrix.
 The default cursor is a symbol that looks like a cross.
-If you need to refer to this default cursor, use name "matrx_img_cur_excel".
+If you need to refer to this default cursor, use the name "IupMatrixCrossCursor".

 FRAMECOLOR: Sets the color to be used in the matrix's frame lines.